Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Extremely Loud Bell -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_factory_bell_2.png" alt="If you are reading this, there is an error." width="20" /> Extremely Loud Bell </summary>

-    **The research time can no longer be shortened, and each research costs more points.**
+    **The research time can no longer be shortened, and each research costs more points.
+Can now also be obtained via rescue missions and the World Fair**
+    **They now belong to an ExclusiveGroup.
+You can therefore no longer socket them together with other bell items in the same building.**

       <img src="./doc/item_overhaul/trade_union/bell4.png" alt="If you are reading this, there is an error." />
     </details>